-Dr. Jose De Ocampo is a neurophysiology, neurology (brain & spinal cord disease), and sleep medicine specialist.
-He has received a 3.0 out of 5 star rating by his patients.
-He accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-Before performing his residency at Allegheny General Hospital and The Western Pennsylvania Hospital, Dr. De Ocampo attended Emilio Aguinaldo College for medical school.
-He has received professional recognition including the following: Phoenix Super Doctors.
-He speaks Filipino.
-Dr. De Ocampo is professionally affiliated with Banner Baywood Medical Center.
+Dr. Jose De Ocampo specializes in neurophysiology, neurology (brain & spinal cord disease), and sleep medicine.
+The average patient rating for Dr. De Ocampo is 3.0 stars out of 5.
+Dr. De Ocampo takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+He studied medicine at Emilio Aguinaldo College.
+His medical residency was performed at Allegheny General Hospital and The Western Pennsylvania Hospital.
+He has received the following distinction: Phoenix Super Doctors.
+Dr. De Ocampo is conversant in Filipino.
+He is affiliated with Banner Baywood Medical Center.

-Dr. Frederick Boulware is a medical specialist in neurophysiology, neuromuscular medicine, and neurology (brain & spinal cord disease).
-After completing medical school at Meharry Medical College, Dr. Boulware performed his residency at Mayo Clinic.
-He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Frederick Boulware's medical specialty is neurophysiology, neuromuscular medicine, and neurology (brain & spinal cord disease).
+After attending Meharry Medical College for medical school, Dr. Boulware completed his residency training at Mayo Clinic.
+He is in-network for Humana HMO, Humana Bronze, Humana Catastrophic, and more.
 He is professionally affiliated with Banner Health.

 Conditions / Treatments

 Medicare Patient Ethnicity

 - Nerve conduction studies, to show how well nerves are working

 - Electromyography, to show how well the muscles respond to signals from nerves

 - Electroencephalography (EEG), a test to measure brain activity (most often used to diagnose epilepsy)

 - Evoked potential studies, which measure electrical activity in the brain in response to a stimulus